sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 write.csv(OTUabund,file="/state_working_directory_here/insert_your_file_name_here_OTUabund.csv")
 ```

-### Step H: DADA2 generates the taxa object with sequences in the first column, a format incompatible with PHYLOSEQ.
+### Step H: DADA2 generates the taxa object with sequences in the first column, a format incompatible with phyloseq.
 To ensure compatibility, we will remove this column using the command below.

 ```{r}
 taxa <-taxa[-1]